 Let’s begin the leaf peeping!
-Here’s where to go on your fall foliage drives in New England.
+Here’s where to go for fall foliage with one week in New England.

 Day 1: Boston, Massachusetts

-Where to eat: Barcelona Wine Bar, Yvonne’s, Beehive, Giacomo’s
+Barcelona Wine Bar, SVR, Yvonne’s, Beehive, Giacomo’s, Sarma, and o ya

 Day 2: The Berkshires, Massachusetts

 The quaint town of North Adams is an arty town with an eye catching row of multi-colored Victorians called The Porches.
-If you’re in the mood for a museum, try the Susan B. Anthony Birthplace Museum (in nearby Adams) or the spectacular Massachusetts Museum of Contemporary Art.
+If you’re in the mood for a museum after some leaf peeping, there are couple really good ones.

 Then descend back down, exit the park, and take Route 7.
 This will take you to the small town of Lanesborough, where you’ll see pastures and horse farms.
 You can pick your own apples at Lakeview Orchard.